xpack-dev-tools/gcc-xpack/README.md

 ```

 This command will always install the latest available version,
-into the central xPacks repository, which is a platform dependent folder
+into **the central xPacks repository**, which is a platform dependent folder
 (check the output of the `xpm` command or the actual folder used on
 your platform).

 This location is configurable using the environment variable
 `XPACKS_REPO_FOLDER`; for more details please check the
 [xpm folders](https://xpack.github.io/xpm/folders/) page.

-xPacks aware tools, like the **Eclipse Embedded CDT** automatically
-identify binaries installed with
-`xpm` and provide a convenient method to manage paths.

 #### Uninstall